spettrovpn/netlink-bindings/README.md

 A typical Netlink family, say wireguard, supports multiple operations:
 "get-device", "set-device", etc. Each operation may be of kind "do" or "dump".

-As an example, to gather info about a device you would use a "dump" kind of "get-device" request.
+As an example, to gather info about a device you would use a "dump" kind (returning multiple replies) of "get-device" request.
 That's usually what it means, although different subsystems may imply different things.
 A typical request looks like this:

 ```rust
 use netlink_bindings::wireguard;